-In the 60’s and 70’s, many drag performers worked for the formerly world-renowned Chinatown club, The Glades, which was notorious for their elaborate showgirl-esque drag performances.
+In the 60’s and 70’s, many drag performers worked for The Glades, a club in Chinatown known for its elaborate drag shows.
 During this era, performers were required to wear “I’m a Boy” buttons on the streets by law.
 The buttons originally served as a way to prevent arrests but resulted in rampant violence and death.
-Around 30 girls were said to be murdered at this time.
+Around 30 women were said to be murdered at this time.

 Things were much different in ancient Hawaiʻi prior to colonization.
 To Native Hawaiians, when one was māhū, they were valued and seen as caregivers, teachers and healers.
 While the term can be used in a derogatory manner today, many people within Hawaiʻiʻs LGBTQ+ community still see the power in it.